Requirements

 -

-Pastoral care throughout the competition (provided by RAD on-site chaperones)
+pastoral care throughout the competition (provided by RAD staff and chaperones).

 Accommodation for Candidates